SS Olsztyn

 Olsztyn was a Hansa A Type cargo ship which was built as Imkenturm in 1944 by Werf de Noord, Alblasserdam, Netherlands for DDG Hansa, Bremen, Germany.
 She was seized as a prize of war in 1945, passing to the Ministry of War Transport and renamed Empire Gantry.
 She was allocated to the Soviet Union in 1946 and was renamed Feodosia (Феодосия).
-Sold to Poland in 1947, she was renamed Olsztyn.
+Transferred to Poland in 1947, she was renamed Olsztyn.
 She served until 1972, when she was scrapped.